Skip to content

-This post explains the options for post-death transfer of California real property by either planning ahead or letting California’s laws take their course.
-Examples of planning are; trusts, joint ownership, lifetime transfers, and revocable transfer on death deeds.
-No planning relies on the laws of intestacy and probate administration.
+This post explains the options for the post-death transfer of California real property by either planning or letting California’s laws take their course.
+Examples of planning are trusts, joint ownership, lifetime transfers, and revocable transfer on death deeds.
+No planning relies on the rules of intestacy and probate administration.

 Intestacy law identifies who is the next of kin.
 The surviving spouse is the default next of kin.
 If there is no surviving spouse, then the children of the deceased inherit.
-Then if there is no spouse or children, parents inherit.
-Brothers and sisters ae next to inherit.
+Then, if there is no spouse or children, parents inherit.
+Brothers and sisters are next to inherit.
 The intestacy laws follow what most people would do if they planned.

 No Plan or a Partial Plan

-Planning is not required for the post-death transfer of real property.
-However, an unplanned transfer occurs under the administ ration of the probate court.
-The probate court has legal filings and hearings, which are time-consuming andexpensive.
-But these are not problems for the decedent but for the decedent’s heirs.
+You are not required to plan for the post-death transfer of your real property.
+However, an unplanned transfer occurs under the administrative rule of the probate court.
+The probate court has legal filings and hearings, which are time-consuming and expensive.
+However, these are fine for the decedent but are problems for the decedent’s heirs.

 Planning is needed if an owner of real property is concerned about who will inherit the real property or the cost and time of probate.
 However, only some plans are complete.
 For example, a will is a partial plan.
 It does state who will inherit.
 But a will does not avoid probate administration.